spyder-ide/spyder/spyderlib/utils/inspector/tutorial.rst

 ############################################

-To teach and learn Python programming, we recommend here to use IPython instead of the normal Python interpreter.
+To teach and learn Python programming, we recommend here to use IPython instead of the normal Python console.
 This accepts IPython as the de-facto standard in the scientific Python community.

 Switch to an IPython console